CoCo Chanel Motorcycle Woman Rider Filmercial Fantasy

 The “Enthusiast Girl” was a young, female motorcycle rider who

 Between women riders, recent Coco Chanel Motorcycle Perfume commercial has made its rounds via the internet and Facebook of recent.
 We relate.
-It features a “Chanel Superwoman” according to its star Keira Knightley (Pirates of the Caribbean; Black Swan).
+It features a “Chanel Superwoman” according to its star Keira Knightley (Pirates of the Caribbean; Pride and Prejudice).
 Keira rides a Ducati motorcycle and meets the guy, loves him, and leaves him within the advertisements storyline.
 Indeed an empowering lifestyle for any woman.

 Coco Chanel Motorcycle Cat Suit Custom Designed by Karl Lagerfeld